-The Women of Colour Collective and the African and Caribbean Society.
+The Royal Holloway BME Network, The Women of Colour Collective and The African and Caribbean Society.

 Registered charity no: 1141998